All you need to know about our Hermanus Campus

 - One fruit is provided by the school in addition to the fruit that is brought from home.
 The aim is to achieve 2-3 servings of fruit a day.
 For active children participating in sport extra fruit is recommended.

 - Meat-Free Monday has been introduced to expose children to the concept of vegetarian alternatives and its impact on the environment.
 Some meat-free ideas to try at home include lentil or chickpea curry, Falafel balls, soups with legumes and lentil and rice bake.
 Alternatively, legumes (beans, lentils, chickpeas) can be added to meat dishes and stews.

-Teachers are the most important asset of any school and Generation Schools is no exception.
+Educators are the most important asset of any school and Generation Schools is no exception.
 Our dedicated faculty and staff reflect the divergent and progressive nature of our community, representing different cultures and nationalities, with a collective breadth and depth of experience in Montessori and Cambridge education.
 Above all, our teachers love working with children, while respecting their individual growth and development.
-We seek to inspire students, to provide them with the academic and social skills that will enable them to fulfill their potential as responsible global citizens.
+We seek to inspire students, to provide them with the academic and social skills that will enable them to fulfil their potential as responsible global citizens.

 As a school and faculty, we are committed to ongoing professional development.
 This includes taking advantage of our own wealth of knowledge and experience through regular in-service training, as well as leadership and participation in workshops, conferences and other training opportunities hosted by education organizations throughout South Africa and beyond.

-We are interested in excellent teachers who are passionate about education and are willing and able to contribute to the school and student life in a wide variety of ways.
+We are interested in excellent educators who are passionate about education and are willing and able to contribute to the school and student life in a wide variety of ways.
 Please see our employment page for a list of vacancies.